czj-Crazy/rails-pangu/README.md

 #### 🚀 [Devise](https://github.com/plataformatec/devise)

-Quoted from it's homepage:
+Quoted from its homepage:

-> Devise is a flexible authentication solution for Rails based on Warden.
+>Based on Warden, Devise is a flexible authentication solution for Rails.
 It:
 >
 > - Is Rack based;
 > - Is a complete MVC solution based on Rails engines;
 > - Allows you to have multiple models signed in at the same time;
 > - Is based on a modularity concept: use only what you really need.

-To our best of knowledge, `devise` provides a full, industry-standard, easy-to-ingrate way of all kinds of authentication.
+To our best of knowledge, `devise` provides a full, industry-standard,and easy-to-ingrate way of all kinds of authentication.
 Damn, it's awesome!

 #### 🚀 JWT